There comes a time in every coach’s life when he says to a student: “you just gotta let go”

 Abandon your crutch.

 The great comedian George Carlin had one special attribute – he abandoned his material and wrote a whole new hour of standup every year.
 To comedians who had been pedaling out the same material for years, this seemed crazy.
 But George is one of the finest stand up comedians of all time (IMHO).
 Because of this renewal, this shedding of the skin, he always felt fresh, his act felt relevant and young, even when he was knocking out hour long specials in his 70s.
-He was the David Bowie of music – always reinventing, never becoming stale.
+He was the David Bowie of comedy – always reinventing, never becoming stale.